-Once you understand the ceiling fan wiring colors, and even if you’ve never attempted to wire a ceiling fan, the steps are straightforward and accessible to even the most casual DIY handy person.
+Once you understand the ceiling fan wiring colors, even if you’ve never attempted to wire a ceiling fan, the steps are straightforward and accessible to even the most casual DIY handyman.

 How to Wire a Ceiling Fan and Light